 Categories > Books > Harry Potter > A Horcrux’s Fate

-Harry lay stretched on the narrow bed.
+He lay stretched on the narrow bed.
 Ginny was beside him, her legs tucked close, their fingers loosely entwined.
-Her thumb moved in slow, steady circles over his knuckles—thoughtless, soothing.
+Her thumb moved in slow, steady circles over his knuckles; thoughtless and soothing.

-From the desk, Ron sat hunched, one leg bouncing restlessly, his foot tapping a near-violent rhythm against the floorboards as though he could beat his way into some kind of clarity.
+From the desk, Ron sat hunched, one leg bouncing restlessly, his foot tapping a near-violent rhythm against the floorboards as if keeping his foot moving would stop his thoughts from tangling.
 His fingers picked at a loose thread in his jumper.
 His expression was stormy, brows furrowed, jaw tight.

 “…can’t let Harry find out about our attempts,” came Hermione’s voice in a low, urgent murmur.
 “At least not yet.”